amlight/ofp_sniffer/README.md

 OFP_Sniffer is an OpenFlow sniffer to be used for troubleshooting and learning purposes.

-Currently on version 1.2, it dissects all OpenFlow 1.0 messages.
+Currently on version 1.2, it dissects all OpenFlow 1.0 messages, works with InfluxDB, Grafana, and Slack.
-OpenFlow version 1.3 will be available on version 1.3 (to be released soon).
+OpenFlow  1.3 will be available on OFP_Sniffer version 1.3 (to be released soon).

 It works directly on Linux shell and dissects all OpenFlow messages on the wire or from libpcap files.
 Using OFP_Sniffer, you can easily track OpenFlow messages